AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 The report features explicit start/end of report notifications and at least three sections in between: Assessment Context, Coverage Violations, and Analysis Summary.
+Should |gcv| be unable to determine the coverage state of some coverage obligations, those will be reported in a dedicated Undetermined Coverage Items section, with a description of why the tool was unable to determine the coverage state for each obligation.
 A few variations are introduced when :term:`exemption regions <Exemption Region>` are in scope.
 See the :ref:`exemptions` section for more details on their use and effect on the output reports.

 If :cmd-option:`--dump-units-to -` is also on the command line, a *UNITS OF INTEREST* section is produced, which contains the list of units considered